ifunanyaScript/Artificial-Neural-Network-from-scratch/README.md

 Just pure vanilla Numpy and Mathematical concepts.
 I'm using the famous MNIST dataset to work on this repo.
-If you're reading this, I hope you look at the notebook.<br> I tried to simplify the mathematics behind neural networks.
+If you're reading this, I hope you look at the notebook.<br> I tried to simplify the mathematics behind neural networks and it's entirely easy to understand.